cwayr/columns-on-cloud/content/blog/004-migrating-cdk-v1-to-v2/index.md

 description: A practical guide to migrating AWS CDK projects from version 1 to 2 by updating dependencies, imports, construct patterns, bootstrapping, and validating changes.
 ---

-The AWS Cloud Development Kit (AWS CDK) recently released version 2, which introduces some breaking changes compared to version 1.
-As a developer using CDK, you will need to migrate your projects and apps to work with the new version.
+At the end of 2021, AWS released their Cloud Development Kit (CDK) version 2, which introduces some breaking changes compared to version 1.
+As a developer using CDK, you may still have applications that use CDK version 1.
 This guide provides practical steps and examples to help you with the migration process.

 ## Overview of Changes in CDK V2